-The Rumba SNA engine, AS/400 Display, and Rumba APPC Configuration tool can all look at two configuration files at the same time and extract pertinent information from each file.
+How does the administrator override file work?
+The Rumba SNA engine, AS/400 Display, and Rumba APPC Configuration utility all have the ability to look at two configuration files at the same time and extract, as necessary, pertinent information from each file.